UE4 Deck of Cards Page 1

 Lets start by getting a project and up and running.

-- Create a new C++ Basic Code, no starter content project and pick a directory to save it in.
+- Select C++ Basic, no starter content project and pick a directory to save it in.
 Call the project

 - Press the Add New button and add 4 new folders called